 Ha Long Bay to Tam Coc

-After our Ha Long Bay cruise we were destined for Tam Coc (near Ninh Binh).
+After our Ha Long Bay cruise we were destined for Tam Coc, Ninh Binh Province.
 We planned to go into Ha Long city to the bus station to get a bus to Hanoi and then on to Tam Coc.
 However, the operators of the cruise told us there was a bus from the pier that goes direct to Tam Coc and they kindly booked us onto that option.
 We were glad to avoid going back to Hanoi and then down to Tam Coc.

 The bus was 2 hours late setting off.
 When it did, we knew we were in for a ride because the driver thought he was in a bumper car at the fairground.